-An Information Session for Transformation Grant applications will be held on February 9 at 8:30 a.m. via Zoom - Register Here
+An Information Session for Transformation Grant applications was held on February 9 at 8:30 a.m. via Zoom - View recording here and download the PowerPoint.

 Boreal Waters is committed to uplifting work that strengthens Opportunity, Resilience, and Belonging across our region through our Community Opportunity Fund.
 The Transformation Grant supports efforts that don’t just respond to immediate needs, but shift the conditions that create them.
 These grants help organizations address root causes, build cross-sector partnerships, and expand long-term systems of equity and connection.